-There’s much evidence to suggest that Yohimbine does have a positive effect in men who have erectile dysfunction.
-Initially, it was considered a failure as a treatment because it doesn’t increase levels of testosterone in the body, the hormone needed for erections.
-However, recent trials have shown that it works well to increase arousal, help blood flow to the penis, and as a general stimulant.
+There’s much evidence to suggest that Yohimbine does have a positive effect on men who have erectile dysfunction.
+Initially, it was considered a failure as a treatment because it doesn’t increase testosterone levels in the body, the hormone needed for erections.
+However, recent trials have shown that it works well to increase arousal and blood flow to the penis.

 Yohimbine works in two ways:

 - by relaxing the tissue of your penis (to allow an erection to occur more easily)

 - by increasing blood pressure (which increases the strength of your erection)